How much your passport costs depends on how you apply for it.

 You can use the Post Office Check and Send service for free if you apply with the paper form.
 You can also use secure delivery for free.

-You must pay a fee if you need to get a passport urgently or if you want a jumbo passport (50 pages instead of 34).
+You must pay a fee if you need to get a passport urgently or if you want a frequent traveller passport (50 pages instead of 34).